VDT1805/MiniURL/README.md

 # MiniURL

-A URL shortener web application using React, Spring and MongoDB.
+A URL shortener web application using React.js, Spring and MongoDB.

 ![Demo](./images/a1.png)